GavinDarkglider/Usb_gadget_stuff/README.md

 This patch specifically is for l4t 4.9 kernel, but the code is easily ported to newer, mostly line differences, not code.
 On the nintendo switch, if you want a gadet that sets itself up automatically on connection to PC, see this: https://github.com/libretro/Lakka-LibreELEC/blob/Lakka-v5.x/projects/L4T/devices/Switch/packages/usb-gadget-scripts/udev.d/92-usb-gadgets.rules

+I should also mention, i did not add the bash bunny background framework.
+All this is is my recreation of the gadget setup script they used, made to work as it did on the device.
+I did document other devices than they used as well, even if they arent used by the bash bunny.